 Publishers cannot directly invoice us for any Wellcome-funded papers they publish under an open access pays model.

-Arthritis Research UK, Breast Cancer Now, Cancer Research UK, Bloodwise, British Heart Foundation and Parkinson’s UK are also members of COAF.
+Breast Cancer Now, Cancer Research UK, Blood Cancer UK, British Heart Foundation, Parkinson’s UK and Versus Arthritis are also members of COAF.

 For information on paying open access fees for other Europe PMC funders, check their websites via Europe PMC.

 A Research Information Network (RIN) and Universities UK report (March 2009), ‘Paying for open access publication charges ’, offers further practical guidance.